thor314/obsidian-setup/Getting Started with Obsidian.md

 limit to 5
 ```

-But for a better mobile experience, I've lately switched to using Todoist for scheduling recurring tasks, and sometimes backlog tasks.
+Though this was okay, I felt this workflow didn't do well enough on mobile, and wa a little too fiddly besides.
+So I've lately switched to using Todoist for scheduling recurring tasks and scheduled tasks.
 The workflow is largely the same: write recurring tasks in the app, include a codeblock in the journal template to display tasks scheduled for the day.
 The [Todoist Sync](obsidian://show-plugin?id=todoist-sync-plugin) plugin allows me to create Todoist tasks from within Obsidian, and display tasks from Todoist in my daily journal.
 ```todoist
 {
 "name": "Todoist tasks",